typicode/xv/README.md

 _Extracted from [lowdb](https://github.com/typicode/lowdb).
 One of the fastest test runner according to this [benchmark](https://github.com/icetbr/comparing-testing-libraries)._

-## Why?
+## Why

-With so many existing alternatives, why another test runner?

-I wanted and needed something dead simple.
-Usually test runner/frameworks require to read multi-page documentation, hide logs and transform errors, can have complex configuration to support a wide variety of cases.
+If you've used other test runners, you probably have spent a significant amount of time reading docs, configuring, maintaining and debugging them.

-`xv` takes the opposite approach and makes you productive faster by being simpler.
-In fact, the complete documentation about `xv` fits this page and its code is only ~80 lines.
-Give it a try.
+xv by being extremely simple gets out of your way and lets you be productive faster.
+In fact, the whole project documentation fits in this page.

 ## Install